van-ibm/watsonworkspace-sdk/readme.md

 The `message` argument should be obtained from a `message-created` or `message-annotation-added` event.
 If you are retrieving a message using `getMessage` ensure that the `id` and `content` fields are returned.
 The `content` property is necessary to determine the start and end positions of the `phrase` in the overall content's text.

 To handle the newly added lens, use `sendTargetedMessage(userId, annotation, items)`.
+The `annotation` is the annotationPayload returned by a `actionSelected` `message-annotation-added` event.
+To make it easier, use the [Watson Workspace Bot Framework](https://github.com/van-ibm/watsonworkspace-bot) to handle and parse such events.

-For example, to create the standard title-subtitle-buttons user interface, do the following.
+To create the standard title-subtitle-buttons user interface, do the following.

 ```Javascript
 const buttons = [